The Golddiggers

 The Golddiggers was a female singing and dancing troupe created for The Dean Martin Show.
-They performed on TV, on live tours and internationally with the USO.
-The group was formed in 1968, dissolved in 1992, and reorganized in 2007, and has numbered between four and 13 members over various time periods.
+They performed on TV, live tours, and internationally with the USO.
+The group was formed in 1968, dissolved in 1992, and reorganized in 2007.
+It has numbered between four and thirteen members over various time periods.

-The act debuted on The Dean Martin Show, and was later featured in a summer replacement television series over three seasons.
-In addition to backing Martin on his show and in his nightclub act, the group performed on their own on other television programs, in live venues, and in three of Bob Hope's Christmas tours.
-Several members of the original (1968–73) troupe continue to perform as "The Golddiggers", while other former group members perform in other acts, in groups or as solo artists.
+The group debuted on The Dean Martin Show and was later featured in a summer replacement television series on NBC over three seasons.
+In addition to backing Dean Martin on his show and in his nightclub act, the group performed on their own on other television programs, in live venues, and in three of Bob Hope's Christmas tours.
+Several members of the original (1968 to 1973) troupe continue to perform as "The Golddiggers," while other former group members perform in other acts, groups, or as solo artists.